 Background and Application Details

-The purpose of this page is to outline the background to the MISQ Scholarly Development Academy and to provide details on how to apply.
-If you are interested in applying, read on!
+The purpose of this page is to provide some background about the MISQ Scholarly Development Academy and explain how to apply for the second cohort, which focuses on the Global South and members of indigenous and underserved ethnic or racial groups in high-income countries.
+If you are interested in applying, continue reading!

 For further background on the Academy, please see the September 2021 Editor’s Comments